The evolution of low-mass central galaxies in the vicinity of massive structures and its impact on the two-halo conformity: The evolution of low-mass central galaxies

-On the other side, for MDPL2-SAG we find that SF galaxies evolve inhabiting less massive halos than their Q counterpart, at least until $z$ $\sim$ 0.3 (same behavior found in TNG300).
+On the other hand, for MDPL2-SAG we find that SF galaxies evolve inhabiting less massive halos than their Q counterpart, at least until $z$ $\sim$ 0.3 (same behavior found in TNG300).
 At lower redshifts, the median trend for Q target galaxies drops dramatically, increasing the differences between the host halos from Q and SF target galaxies at $z = 0$, with median values of $\log_{10}$(M$_{\rm 200}$/\msun) = 10.997 and 11.468, respectively.
-Figure \ref{fig:target_control_q_sf_SAG} shows that the rapid drop in the host halo mass occurs only for target galaxies, i.e, those ones inhabiting the outskirts of galaxy groups and clusters.
-For control galaxies in MDPL2-SAG, the median trend is qualitatively similar to those found for control galaxies in TNG300.
+Figure \ref{fig:target_control_q_sf_SAG} shows that the rapid drop in the host halo mass occurs only for target galaxies (i.e., those inhabiting the outskirts of galaxy groups and clusters).
+The median trend for control galaxies in MDPL2-SAG is qualitatively similar to those found for control galaxies in TNG300.
 For Q control galaxies, the median value at $z=0$ is $\log_{10}$(M$_{\rm 200}$/\msun) = 11.574.
 In the case of SF galaxies, small differences are found at $z > 0.5$, where target galaxies are hosted in slightly more massive DM halos than SF control objects.
 And when reaching $z=0$ the trend is reversed, with a median value of $\log_{10}$(M$_{200}$/\msun) = 11.498 for control galaxies.

-An interesting difference found between both models is that for the MDPL2-SAG, we have not found target galaxies that would have been hosted by massive halos with masses M$_{\rm 200}$ $\geq$ 10$^{13}$ $h^{-1}$ M$_{\odot}$ in the past.
+The analysis shows that there is a drop in the host halo mass at $z \lesssim 0.3$ for Q galaxies that currently reside near massive halos in both TNG300 and MDPL2-SAG.
+This behavior is not observed in Q central galaxies of the same stellar mass located farther from massive groups and clusters.
+It is tempting to speculate that the halo mass drop is behind the quenching of target galaxies that, in turn, produce the two-halo conformity.
+An interesting difference found between both models is that, for MDPL2-SAG, we have not found target galaxies that would have been hosted by massive halos with masses M$_{\rm 200}$ $\geq$ 10$^{13}$ $h^{-1}$ M$_{\odot}$ in the past.
+We study in more detail the role of former satellite galaxies in the evolution of the Q target galaxies below in Sect. \ref{subsec:removing_fs}.